 - the love and affection between the child and other important people in their life

-- the child's need for stability, which can depend on their age and stage of development
+- the child's needs, including the need for stability at their age and stage of development

 - who looked after the child in the past and how well they looked after the child

-- how well the parents or any other person who wants guardianship, parenting time, or contact will be able to look after the child
+- how well the parents or any other person who wants guardianship, parenting time, parental responsibilities, decision-making responsibility, or contact will be able to care for and meet the needs of the child

 - if there was any family violence, its effect on the child's safety, security, and well-being